Lacrymology/states/doc/monitoring.rst

 also used by the testing / integration framework to validate that a state had been applied correctly.

-While testing, the monitoring checks are not executed trough NRPE, as it might not be installed or available during all test steps.
+While testing, the monitoring checks are not executed through NRPE, as it might not be installed or available during all test steps.

 It's rather executed by a Salt state module available in these Common states: